login

 CROSSREFS

-Stable Bongard Problems are generally perfect and pixelperfect.
+Stable Bongard Problems are generally pixelperfect.

 Adjacent-numbered pages: